-At September 30, 2012 and 2011, DPL has cash deposits and investments in bank accounts that exceed federal depository insurance limits.
+At September 30, 2013 and 2012, DPL has cash deposits and investments in bank accounts that exceed federal depository insurance limits.
 DPL has not experienced any losses in such accounts.

-Cash and Cash Equivalents
+Cash and Cash Equivalents and Time Certificates of Deposit

 For purposes of the balance sheets and the statements of revenues, expenditures and changes in fund balances, DPL considers all highly liquid investments with a maturity of three months or less when purchased to be cash and cash equivalents.
 Deposits maintained in time certificates of deposit with original maturity dates greater than ninety days are separately classified on the balance sheets.
-At September 30, 2012 and 2011, total cash and cash equivalents and time certificate of deposits were \$7,388,801 and \$7,683,453, respectively, and the corresponding bank balances were \$7,388,801 and \$7,683,453, respectively.
-Of the bank balance amounts, \$5,518,861 and \$5,443,315 are maintained in a financial institution subject to Federal Deposit Insurance Corporation (FDIC) insurance as of September 30, 2012 and 2011, respectively.
-Bank deposits in the amount of \$250,000 were FDIC insured as of September 30, 2012 and 2011.
-Of the bank balances, \$1,869,940 and \$2,240,138 were held in a financial institution not subject to FDIC, and thus are uncollateralized as of September 30, 2012 and 2011, respectively.
+At September 30, 2013 and 2012, total cash and cash equivalents and time certificate of deposits were \$9,004,885 and \$7,388,801, respectively, and the corresponding bank balances were \$9,004,885 and \$7,388,801, respectively.
+Of the bank balances, \$7,220,390 and \$5,518,861 are maintained in a financial institution subject to Federal Deposit Insurance Corporation (FDIC) insurance as of September 30, 2013 and 2012, respectively and deposits of \$250,000 were FDIC insured as of those dates.
+Bank balances of \$1,784,475 and \$1,869,940 were held in a financial institution not subject to FDIC, and thus are uncollateralized as of September 30, 2013 and 2012, respectively.
 Accordingly, the deposits are exposed to custodial credit risk.
 Public Law No. 12-61, the Government Deposit Safety Act of 1994, as amended, governs the general deposit policies of the CNMI and requires that all deposits of public funds made by the CNMI are to be collateralized by U.S. Government obligations at the rate of 100% of the corresponding bank deposit.
-Compliance with Public Law No. 12-61 as of September 30, 2012 and 2011, is presently not determinable.
+Compliance with Public Law No. 12-61 as of September 30, 2013 and 2012 is presently not determinable.
 Accordingly, DPL deposits are exposed to custodial credit risk.